-Additional details on companies required to set FLAG targets are included in Sections 3.2 and 3.3.
+Additional details on companies required to set FLAG targets are included in sections 3.2 and 3.3.

 From September 2022, any company may set a FLAG target in addition to its other SBTi target(s).
 Companies with FLAG-related emissions that are not required to set a FLAG target are still encouraged to do so (FLAG-R1).
 All companies are required to include FLAG-related emissions in their inventories under the GHG Protocol Land Sector and Removals Guidance (draft released September 2022).
+FLAG SBTs increase the credibility of corporate climate commitments and help companies initiate mitigation action in line with the Paris Agreement goals.

 Companies that have existing SBTs and are operating in SBTi FLAG-designated sectors, or that meet the 20% threshold specified above, will need to separate their FLAG emissions from their energy/industry emissions and set a FLAG SBT when recalculating their targets.
 It is recommended that companies with FLAG-related emissions that fall below the 20% threshold nonetheless set a FLAG target.
-If a company chooses not to set a FLAG target, FLAG-related gross emissions still must be included in the overall target boundary and accounted for, together with energy/ industry (non-FLAG) targets for a complete GHG inventory.
+If a company chooses not to set a FLAG target, FLAG-related emissions still must be included in the overall target boundary and accounted for, together with energy/industry (non-FLAG) targets for a complete GHG inventory.